GettingMarried/GMWiki/New-to-Symfony-4.x.md

     Avoid `doctrine.yaml`, `.xml`, or `.php` which break up ORM metadata from domain Entity

 - More...

+Don't be afraid to challenge the existing best practice.
+It changes and evolves.
+If we can justify the use case of a amendment, we should go for it and more importantly, document **the reasons** here so we know why we made this decision and we can adapt easily in the future when situation change.

 # Generate code (e.g., entity, controller, and more)